 (2) Entitled to inherit from the person who would commit suicide;

 (3) A health care provider of the person who would commit suicide;

-(4) A public official with appropriate jurisdiction to prosecute or enforce the laws of this
+(4) A public official with appropriate jurisdiction to prosecute or enforce the laws of this state.

 Section 6.
 Reasonable attorneys' fees shall be awarded to the prevailing party in a civil

 action brought pursuant to section 4 or 5 of this act.